I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-ndis-switch-get-net-buffer-list-switch-context.md

 ## -remarks
 <p>The <a href="..\ndis\nc-ndis-ndis-switch-set-net-buffer-list-switch-context.md">SetNetBufferListSwitchContext</a> APIs allow extensions to attach context to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff568388">NET_BUFFER_LIST</a> on ingress and retrieve it on egress.
 Even so, extensions should be resilient to the ingress context not being present on egress.
 The switch context is not preserved when an NET_BUFFER_LIST is cloned, so in scenarios where the NET_BUFFER_LIST is cloned between ingress and egress, the NET_BUFFER_LIST will not have the original's switch context.</p>

 <p>The extension must manage the lifetime of the context.
-One approach is to allocate NDIS NET_BUFFER_LIST context (using <a href="https://msdn.microsoft.com/library/windows/hardware/ff561610">NdisAllocateNetBufferListContext</a>, or preconfigured if the extension owns the NET_BUFFER_LIST pool), and use the <a href="..\ndis\nc-ndis-ndis-switch-set-net-buffer-list-switch-context.md">SetNetBufferListSwitchContext</a> to associate a context type identifier with the NDIS NET_BUFFER_LIST context.
-When the NBL is completed, the extension can free the NDIS NET_BUFFER_LIST context (using <a href="https://msdn.microsoft.com/library/windows/hardware/ff562587">NdisFreeNetBufferListContext</a>, or freeing the NET_BUFFER_LIST itself if it was originated by the extension).</p>

-<p>For more information about the extensible switch forwarding context, see <a href="NULL">Hyper-V Extensible Switch Forwarding Context</a>.</p>

-<p>The <a href="..\ndis\nc-ndis-ndis-switch-set-net-buffer-list-switch-context.md">SetNetBufferListSwitchContext</a> APIs allow extensions to attach context to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff568388">NET_BUFFER_LIST</a> on ingress and retrieve it on egress.
-Even so, extensions should be resilient to the ingress context not being present on egress.
-The switch context is not preserved when an NET_BUFFER_LIST is cloned, so in scenarios where the NET_BUFFER_LIST is cloned between ingress and egress, the NET_BUFFER_LIST will not have the original's switch context.</p>

-<p>The extension must manage the lifetime of the context.
-One approach is to allocate NDIS NET_BUFFER_LIST context (using <a href="https://msdn.microsoft.com/library/windows/hardware/ff561610">NdisAllocateNetBufferListContext</a>, or preconfigured if the extension owns the NET_BUFFER_LIST pool), and use the <a href="..\ndis\nc-ndis-ndis-switch-set-net-buffer-list-switch-context.md">SetNetBufferListSwitchContext</a> to associate a context type identifier with the NDIS NET_BUFFER_LIST context.
-When the NBL is completed, the extension can free the NDIS NET_BUFFER_LIST context (using <a href="https://msdn.microsoft.com/library/windows/hardware/ff562587">NdisFreeNetBufferListContext</a>, or freeing the NET_BUFFER_LIST itself if it was originated by the extension).</p>
+One approach is to allocate NDIS NET_BUFFER_LIST context (using <a href="..\ndis\nf-ndis-ndisallocatenetbufferlistcontext.md">NdisAllocateNetBufferListContext</a>, or preconfigured if the extension owns the NET_BUFFER_LIST pool), and use the <a href="..\ndis\nc-ndis-ndis-switch-set-net-buffer-list-switch-context.md">SetNetBufferListSwitchContext</a> to associate a context type identifier with the NDIS NET_BUFFER_LIST context.
+When the NBL is completed, the extension can free the NDIS NET_BUFFER_LIST context (using <a href="..\ndis\nf-ndis-ndisfreenetbufferlistcontext.md">NdisFreeNetBufferListContext</a>, or freeing the NET_BUFFER_LIST itself if it was originated by the extension).</p>

 <p>For more information about the extensible switch forwarding context, see <a href="NULL">Hyper-V Extensible Switch Forwarding Context</a>.</p>